Jon Marks

-Jon Marks was a British jazz pianist.
+Jonathan Marks (11 July 1947 – 23 July 2007) was a British jazz pianist.

 Biography

 Early influences

 Jon Marks began learning the piano at the age of seven.
 The lessons discontinued at age 12 when interest in New Orleans Jazz and improvisation occupied his practice time.
 His brother David Marks played the banjo.
 When he was 14 David took Jon to a jazz gig where he snuck in behind the piano and played for the first time in public - he never looked back.
 Later, Jon was fortunate to work together with Alton Purnell (Bunk Johnson and George Lewis' pianist) and received musical assistance and inspiration from him from 1964 until Purnell's death in 1987.
 Other major influences included pianists Joe Robicheaux, Lester Santiago and James "Sing" Miller.
 Marks formed a school band at age 12 and at 15 was co-leader of a semi-pro jazz band, the "San Jacinto Jazz Band" in Portsmouth.
 Jon's first professional band was the "Keith Smith Climax Jazz Band" which facilitated a move back to London in 1964 when he joined them aged 17.